 The course unit is held in the autumn semester, during period 2.
-It is recommended to complete the course at the end of studies.
+It is recommended to complete the course at the master’s degree level.

-- knows special characteristics of the biosignals and typical signal processing methods
+- knows about special characteristics of the biosignals and typical signal processing methods

 - can solve small-scale problems related to biosignal analysis

-- implement small-scale software for signal processing algorithms.
+- implement small-scale MATLAB software for signal processing algorithms.